vaastav/vaastav.github.io/_news/announcement_22.md

 inline: true
 ---

-I will be doing an internship this summer with the Azure Systems Research group at Microsoft Research.
+I will be doing an internship this summer with the Azure Systems Research group at Microsoft Azure.